scala/improvement-proposals/content/unpack.md

 Apart from the boilerplate, some things to note:

-1. The `RequestConfig` object is really just an implementation detail of `download` meant to shared parameters and args between the different `download` methods.
+1. The `RequestConfig` object is really just an implementation detail of `download` meant to share parameters and args between the different `download` methods.
 From a user perspective, the name is meaningless and the contents are arbitrary: someone calling `downloadAsync` would have to pass some params inside a `RequestConfig`, some parameters outside `RequestConfig`, with no reason why some parameters should go in one place or another